 In addition to the specific requirements of each competition category, the following rules and regulations are common to all:

-1) Only one piece may be entered per category.
+1) Only TWO pieces may be entered per category.

 2) Entries must have one dimension (either height or width) of at least one metre and must not exceed three metres (this does not apply to Miniature, Quilt Creations, Young Quilters and Schools).